 Blind Willie made his professional debut as a gospel artist.
 It total, he made thirty recordings for Columbia during four sessions.
 He was known to his followers as a performer "capable of making religious songs sound like the blues" and of endowing his secular songs with "religious feeling."
 Johnson's unique voice and his original compositions influenced musicians throughout the South, especially Texas bluesmen.
 He sang in a "rasping false bass," and played bottleneck guitar with "uncanny left handed strength, accuracy and agility."
 So forceful was his voice that legend has it he was once arrested for inciting a riot simply by standing in front of the New Orleans Customs House singing If I Had My Way I'd Tear This Building Down, a chant-and-response number that stimulated great audience enthusiasm.

 Johnson's celebrity career ended with the Great Depression, after which he continued to perform as a street singer but did no further recording.
 A 1944 Beaumont city directory listed him as operating the House of Prayer in that city.
-He died in Beaumont on September 18, 1945, and was buried in Blanchette Cemetery in that city.
-Anna Johnson was listed as his widow in a 1947 Beaumont directory.
+He died in Beaumont on September 18, 1945, and was buried in Blanchette Cemetery.
 Johnson left behind a legacy of musical masterpieces, some of which have been re-recorded on Yazoo Records.
 His work includes such classics as Nobody's Fault but Mine, God Don't Never Change, Mother's Children Have a Hard Time, Bye and Bye I'm Going to See the King, God Moves on the Water, Jesus Make Up My Dying Bed, and I Know His Blood Can Make Me Whole.

 His recording Dark was the Night (Cold was the Ground) was among the musical selections placed on board Voyager 1 in 1977 as a representative sampling of music on Earth.
 Johnson’s recordings were released by Sony/Legacy in 1993 on a double CD titled The Complete Blind Willie Johnson.
 A Texas Historical Marker honoring Johnson was dedicated at Pilgrim’s Rest Baptist Church (the site of Johnson’s residence and House of Prayer during the 1940s) on December 15, 2010.
 Johnson was also recognized as a music legend in the Museum of the Gulf Coast’s Music Hall of Fame in Port Arthur.